YaRohit/FaceRecognitionProject/README.md

-# Face Recognition System using OpenCV
+# Face Detection System using OpenCV

 This Face Recognition System, developed using Python and OpenCV library, is designed to identify different individuals with an impressive accuracy rate of 99%.
 The system also includes a timestamp feature that marks the time of identification.